 When we apply this to eLearning course design, the Situated Cognition Theory is directly related to the way that eLearning content is presented to the audience.
 This would follow that all type of new information that learners are exposed to, should be given within a specific context.
 In practice, from an instructional designer’s point of view, this can be translated as the integration of case studies and interactive branching scenarios and simulations of real life contexts in which the particular piece of knowledge would apply.
 All eLearning activities should make it explicit to the learners the connection of what is actually presented as part of the eLearning content with its practical application in real life.

-Model #2: Sociocultural Learning Theory
+Learning Model #2: Sociocultural Learning Theory

 The Sociocultural Learning Theory (SLT) is based upon the idea that a learner’s environment plays a pivotal role in his/her learning development.
 According to Vygotsky the learning process actually involves three key themes: culture, language, and the “zone of proximal development”.